exogee-technology/graphweaver/README.md

 Very empty!
 We need to fill the API with data!
 To do that, we need to connect to a data source and create some entities.

+### Next Steps

-There are two options to do that:
+There are two options to connect a data source:

-- If you have an existing database (Postgres, MySql or Sqlite) with a schema and/or data then go to the [Importing a Database](https://docs.graphweaver.com/importing-a-database) page which will automatically import your database.
+1. If you have an existing database (Postgres, MySql or Sqlite) then go to the [Importing a Database](https://docs.graphweaver.com/importing-a-database) page.
+This will guide you through importing your database.
-- If you have a data source but it is currently empty then go to [How to Connect a Data Source](https://docs.graphweaver.com/connect-to-a-data-source) page.
+1. If you have a data source but it is currently empty then go to [How to Connect a Data Source](https://docs.graphweaver.com/connect-to-a-data-source) page.

 <!-- CONTRIBUTING -->